 Description During wet weather events significant amounts of stormwater enters our stormwater system or infiltrates our wastewater systems, increasing the volume of water that needs to be treated and, in some cases, overloads of our networks.
 Due to the current form and performance of our stormwater networks, however, we are limited in our remedial options.
 Impact These events can cause severe damage to infrastructure and disruption of service.
 Without planned and targeted improvements, it is expected that this will become more of an issue as climate change increases the frequency and intensity of wet weather events.

-Medium Term Probable Decrease Next 10 years
+LoS Change Timing Uncertainty Activity Probable Decrease Medium Term Next 10 years ON MED HIGH

-Description Council has numerous roads that are located on unstable land that is prone to landslides or land movement in wet conditions resilience of service.

-Impact This can result in damage to our road network affecting reliability and

-Probable Decrease Medium Term
+Description Council has numerous roads that are located on unstable land that is prone to landslides or land movement in wet conditions Impact This can result in damage to our road network affecting reliability and resilience of service.
+LoS Change Timing Uncertainty Activity Probable Decrease Medium Term Next 10 years on MED HIGH